ku-dml/k-partite-hypergraph/README.md

 This folder contains the codes to compute the maximal solutions given a file and a list of thresholds used in the paper "Data mining method of single-cell omics data to evaluate a pure tissue environment effect on gene expression level".

 Here:
-- hypergraph.py: code
+- hypergraph.py: code for the Algorithm 1; and
-- main.py: a simple example to use the code
+- main.py: a simple example to use the code.

+Please check `main.py` for more details for the usage of the code.

 A sample usage: